youngzielee/youngzielee.github.io/_pages/about.md

 ---

 I'm currently a PhD student at University of California, Los Angeles (UCLA).
-I do research on phenomenal consciousness and the structure and measurement of it using computational tools.
+I do research on the structure and measurement of phenomenal consciousness using computational tools.